SizunJiangLab/A-python-pipeline-to-run-RAPID/README.md

 * `RAPID` A Real-time, GPU-Accelerated Parallelized Image processing software for large-scale multiplexed fluorescence microscopy Data.
 [nolanlab/RAPID](https://github.com/nolanlab/RAPID)
 * `OME-TIFF Generator` [SizunJiangLab/OME-TIFF_Generator, by Huaying Qiu](https://github.com/SizunJiangLab/OME-TIFF_Generator)
-* All other codes in the pipeline are generated in Sizun Lab.
-Thanks to Andrew Ma for help.

 ## File preparations
 Set up the `Matlab` and `Python` environment for running `RAPID` and `tifffile` before running this pipeline.
 Place the scripts in `src` in the same folder with your RAPID library.